rrumana/password-manager/README.md

 # Password-Manager

+This project is going through a major rewrite.
+It is bloated and overengineered for what is basically two maps and some change.
+Hopefully updates will be more frequent, life has just been busy.

 I am attempting to write my own password manager in Rust.

 Naive implementation of the cryptography has been finished: